oubino/locpix_points/README.rst

 *Requirements*

-The packages required are not installed in any current environment.
+The packages required are  installed in the locpix-points environment.
 These include
 - polars
 - seaborn
 - matplotlib